lone0/target-xburst-openwrt/README.md

         option pdptype 'ip'
    ```

-   Replace the apn name with the one from your cellular carrier.
+Replace `'ctnet'` with your cellular carrier's APN.

-   Edit /etc/config/firewall and add interface wwan to "wan" firewall zone:
+Update `/etc/config/firewall` to add the `wwan` interface to the "wan" firewall zone:

    ```
    config zone